 Change your attitude

 Work pays the bills, yes.
 Clients must always be kept happy.
-But if your attitude to freelancing is impacting your life in a negative way, then you have to make changes.
+But if your attitude to freelancing is negatively impacting your life, then you have to make changes.
 Life is too short to be a slave to work.

 To change the way you think about freelancing, print out the following statements, paste them to your wall above your desk and read them aloud every single day: